albertochong/AWS-DATALAKE-CLUSTER-SYSTEM/README.md

   * Install and Configure HIVE

 ### 5.1.
 Step: Working with Hive
-  *  Create table from HFDS files
+  *  Create table from HFDS files -------- NOT FINISHED YET
   *
   *